 Here's a peek at the printable page.
-The full text also appears below for your convenience.
+The full text for these high school writing prompts also appears below for your convenience.

 The words in bold appear on our list of 10th grade spelling words.
 Encourage your students to use these words in their responses to the prompts.